Also known as: Salmon patch and Nevus flammeus

 A stork bite is due to a stretching (dilation) of certain blood vessels.
-It may become darker when the child cries or room temperature changes.
-It may fade when you push on it.
+It may become darker when the child cries or the temperature changes.
+It may fade when pressure is put on it.

 A stork bite usually looks pink and flat.
 A baby may be born with a stork bite.
 It may also appear in the first months of life.
 Stork bites may be found on the forehead, eyelids, nose, upper lip, or back of the neck.

-A doctor can diagnose a stork bite simply by looking at.
+A doctor can diagnose a stork bite simply by looking at it.
 No tests are needed.